phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 A listener backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a segment of conversation that is primarily one-way.
 They include but are not limited to nodding [@watanabe_voice_1989-1], a shift in the gaze direction and short phrases.
-Backchannels are said to help build rapport , which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].
+Backchannels are said to help build rapport, which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].

 (-> motivation)
 This thesis concentrates on short phrasal backchannels consisting of a maximum of three words.
 We try to predict these for a given speaker audio channel in a causal way, using only past information.

-This allows the predictor to be used in an online environment, for example to make a conversation with an artificial assistant more natural.
+This would allow the predictor to be used in an online environment, for example to make a conversation with an artificial assistant more natural.

 ## BC Utterance selection {#sec:extractio:subsec:bc-utterance-selection}

 The definition of backchannels varies in literature.
 There are many different kinds of phrasal backchannels, they can be non-committal ("uh huh", "yeah"), positive/confirming ("oh how neat", "great"), negative/surprised ("you're kidding", "oh my god"), questioning ("oh are you", "is that right"), et cetera.
-To simplify the problem, we initially only try to predict the trigger times for any type of backchannel, ignoring different kinds of positive or negative responses.
+To simplify the problem, we initially only try to predict the trigger times for any type of backchannel, ignoring the distinction between different kinds of positive or negative responses.
 Later we also try to distinguish between a limited set of categories.

+## Feature selection

+The most commonly used audio features in related research are fast and slow voice pitch slopes and pauses of varying lengths.
+[@ward_prosodic_2000; @truong_rule-based_2010-1; @morency_probabilistic_2010].
+A neural network is able to learn advantageous feature representations on its own, so we simply feed it the absolute pitch and power (signal energy) values for a given time context, from which it is able to calculate the pitch slopes and pause triggers on its own by subtracting the neighboring values in the time context for each feature.
+The power value used is the logarithm of the raw `adc2pow` value output by the Janus Recognition Toolkit (JRTk).

+We also try to use other tonal features used for speech recognition in addition to and instead of pitch and power.
+The first feature is the fundamental frequency variation spectrum (FFV) [@laskowski2008fundamental], which is a representation of changes in the fundamental frequency over time, giving a more accurate view of the pitch progression than the single-dimensional pitch value which can be very noisy.
+This feature has seven dimensions in the default configuration given by Janus.

+Other features we tried include the Mel-frequency cepstral coefficients (MFCC) with 20 dimensions \[ref\] and a set of bottleneck features trained on phoneme recognition using a feed forward neural network, which is used for speech recognition at the Interactive Systems Lab.

 ## Training area selection

-We generally assume to have two separate audio tracks, one for the speaker and one for the listener each with the corresponding transcriptions.
+We generally assume to have two separate but synchronized audio tracks, one for the speaker and one for the listener, each with the corresponding transcriptions.
 We need to choose which areas of audio we use to train the network.
-We want to predict the backchannel without future information (causally / online), so we need to train the network to detect segments of audio from the speaker track that probably cause a backchannel in the listener track.
-The easiest method is to choose the beginning of the utterance in the transcript of the listener channel as an anchor $t$, and then use a fixed context range of width $w$ before that as the audio range to train the network to predict a backchannel $[t-w, t]$.
+We want to predict the backchannel without future information (also called _causally_ or _online_), so we need to train the network to detect segments of audio from the speaker track that probably cause a backchannel in the listener track.
+The easiest method is to choose the beginning of the utterance in the transcript of the listener channel as an anchor $t$, and then use a fixed context range of width $w$ before that as the audio range to train the network to predict a backchannel ($[t-w, t]$).
 The width can range from a few hundred milliseconds to multiple seconds.
 We feed all the extracted features for this time range into the network at once, from which it will predict if a backchannel at time $t$ is appropriate.
 This approach is easy because it only requires searching for all backchannel utterance timestamps and then extracting the calculated range of audio.
 It may not be optimal though, because the delay between the last utterance of the speaker and the backchannel can vary significantly in the training data.
 This means it is not guaranteed that the training range will contain the actual trigger for the backchannel, which is assumed to be the last few words said by the speaker, and even if it does the last word will not be aligned within the context.
 This causes the need for the network to first learn to align it's input, making training harder and slower.

 Another interesting anchor is the last few words before a backchannel.
 We could for example choose $t$ as the center of the last speaker utterance before the backchannel, and then use $[t-0.5s, t+0.5s]$ as the training range.
-This proved to be hard because without manual alignment it isn't clear what the last relevant utterance even is, and in many cases the relevant utterance ends after the backchannel happens, so we would need to be careful not to use any future data.
+While experimenting this proved to be hard because without manual alignment it isn't clear what the last relevant utterance even is, and in many cases the relevant utterance ends after the backchannel happens, so we would need to be careful not to use any future data.
 The first approach seemed to work reasonably well, so we did not do any further experiments with the second approach.

 We also need to choose areas to predict zero i.e. “no backchannel” (NBC).
-This should be in about the same amount as backchannel samples, so the network is not biased towards one or the other.
+The number of training samples of this kind should be about the same amount as backchannel samples so the network is not biased towards one or the other.
 To create this balanced data set, we can choose the range a few seconds before each backchannel as a negative sample.
 This gives us an exactly balanced data set, and the negative samples are intuitively meaningful, because in that area the listener explicitly decided not to give a backchannel response yet, so it is sensible to assume whatever the speaker is saying is not a trigger for backchannels.

-## Feature selection

-The most commonly used audio features in related research are fast and slow voice pitch slopes and pauses of varying lengths.
-[@ward_prosodic_2000; @truong_rule-based_2010-1; @morency_probabilistic_2010].
-Because our network does
-automatic feature detection, we simply feed it the absolute pitch and power (volume) values for a given time context, from which it is able to calculate the pitch slopes and pause triggers on its own by subtracting the neighboring values in the time context for each feature.

-We also try to use other tonal features used for speech recognition in addition and instead of pitch and power.
-The first feature is the fundamental frequency variation spectrum (FFV) [@laskowski2008fundamental], which is a representation of changes in the fundamental frequency over time, giving a more accurate view of the pitch progression than the single-dimensional pitch value which can be very noisy.
-This feature has seven dimensions in the default configuration given by the Janus Recognition Toolkit.

-Other features we tried include the Mel-frequency cepstral coefficients (MFCC) with 20 dimensions \[ref\] and a set of bottleneck features trained on phoneme recognition using a feed forward network, which is used for speech recognition at the Interactive Systems Lab \[ref\].
+The previous method trains the network on binary values, only 1 = 100% = "Backchannel happens here" and 0 = 0% = "Definitely no backchannel happens here.
+Another approach for choosing a training area would be to not choose two separate areas to predict binary 1 and 0 values, but to instead use a area around every actual backchannel trigger and train the network on a bell curve with the center being at the ground truth with the maximum value of 1, and lower values between 0 and 1 for later and earlier values.
+For example, if there is a backchannel at t=5\,s and we identify t=4.5\,s as the actual trigger time, we could train the network on output=1 for a context centered at 4.5\,s, 0.5 for 200ms earlier and later and on $v \ll 1$ for more distant times.
+This has the same problem as described above in that we would need to know the exact time of the event that triggered the backchannel.
+Testing this approach by simply using a fixed offset before the onset of the backchannel utterance gave far worse results than the binary training approach, so we discarded the idea in favor of concentrating on finding the optimal context ranges for the binary approach.

 ## Training and Neural Network Design {#sec:training}

-We begin with a simple feed forward network.
+We begin with a simple feed forward network architecture.
 The input layer consists of all the chosen features over a fixed time context.
 With a time context of $c\,\si{ms}$ and a feature dimension of $f$, this gives us a input dimension of $f \times \floor{c \over \SI{10}{ms}}$.
 One or more hidden
 layers with varying numbers of neurons follow.
-After every layer we apply an activation or nonlinear function like tanh or ReLU.
+After every layer we apply an activation function (also called a nonlinearity) like tanh or ReLU.
 The output layer is
 $(n+1)$--dimensional, where n is the number of backchannel categories we want to predict.
 This layer has softmax as an activation function, which maps a $K$-dimensional vector of arbitrary values to values that are in the range $(0, 1]$ and that add up to 1, which allows us to interpret them as class probabilities.

 We then calculate categorical cross-entropy of the output values of the network and the ground truth from the training data set.
 This gives us the loss function as the function mapping from the network inputs to the cross-entropy output.
 We can now train the parameters of the network by deriving it individually for each of the neurons and descending the resulting gradient using the back-propagation algorithm [@rumelhart_learning_1986].

 In the simplest case (ignoring different kinds of backchannels) we train the network on the outputs $[1, 0]$ for backchannels and $[0, 1]$ for non-backchannels.
+When evaluating we can ignore the second dimension of this output, simply interpreting the first dimension as a probability.
 A visualization of this architecture can be seen in @fig:nn_2h.
 In the following sections we will concentrate on this architecture.

 \include{net1}